An inexact Matrix-Newton method for solving NEPv: Introduction

 Another approach to solve \eqref{eq:NEPv}, first considered by Gao, Yang and Meza \cite{newtonvec}, is the use of Newton's method.
 They rewrote the eigenvalue problem \eqref{eq:NEPv} as a root finding problem $F(X)=0$ with

 which was considered in its vectorized form $f(x) = 0$ as

-and solved using a vector Newton approach.
-Here, we denote by $\vect(\cdot)$ the operator that stacks the columns of a matrix vertically.\\ The algorithm was discussed for a discretized Kohn-Sham-modell for which the Jacobian $J_f(x_k)$ could be explicitly determined and could be shown to outperform the SCF-approach for relatively small dimensions when exploiting the structure of the problem.
-In this paper, we want to follow a similar route by using a Newton approach for the matrix valued problem \eqref{eq:gymoriginal}.
-This way, we can avoid vectorizing the problem and work with the original matrix problem structure.
-This allows for an efficient iterative solve of the update equation using block Krylov methods.\\ The following chapters are organized as follows: in Chapter 2, we derive the general framework for solving matrix valued root finding problems by Newton's method.
+and solved using a multivariate Newton approach.
+Here, we denote by $\vect(\cdot)$ the operator that stacks the columns of a matrix vertically.\\ The algorithm was discussed for a discretized Kohn-Sham-model for which the Jacobian $J_f(x_j)$ was explicitly available and could be shown to outperform the SCF-approach for relatively small dimensions when exploiting the structure of the problem.
+In this paper, we want to follow a similar route by using a Newton approach for the matrix valued problem \eqref{eq:NEPvroot}.
+The novel contribution of our work is to introduce a framework for efficiently finding solutions of nonlinear matrix equations, particularly \eqref{eq:NEPvroot}, by an extension of Jacobian-free Newton Krylov methods to the matrix setting.
+In this setting, we suggest to use global Krylov methods, in our case global GMRES, to obtain the update direction in the Newton correction equation without the need of vectorization or the explicit computation of the Jacobian.\\ The following chapters are organized as follows: in Chapter 2, we derive the general framework for solving matrix valued root finding problems by matrix-free Newton methods.
 For this sake, we introduce an inexact Newton method using a global GMRES approach for approximately solving the Newton update equation.
 In Chapter 3, we demonstrate how to apply the inexact Newton algorithm to \eqref{eq:NEPv} or \eqref{eq:GNEPv} efficiently.
-In Chapter 4, we apply the newly derived algorithm to several test problems from different applciations and compare its convergence speed to the SCF algorithm.
+We also provide a convergence analysis for our algorithm on the NEPv problem.
+In this, we can prove locally quadratic convergence of our method under suitable assumptions (\autoref{thm:convergence}).
+In Chapter 4, we apply the newly derived algorithm to several test problems from different applications and compare its convergence speed to the SCF algorithm.
+Additionally, we briefly comment on using global LSQR as inner solver and compare its convergence to global GMRES.
 We finish off with a discussion of our results and a summary of our contribution in Chapter 5.